fentosc/academic-kickstart/content/papers/_index.md

 <p style='margin-left:1em;'>
 This technical note describes the methodology to construct a longitudinal dataset using the Economic Censuses of Mexico from 1999 to 2014.
 <ul>
-<li> The procedure is based on an algorithm that links establishments with identical or significantly similar location, legal entity and industry.</li>
+<li> The procedure is based on an <b>algorithm that links establishments</b> with identical or significantly similar location, legal entity and industry.</li>
-<li> Since a set of longitudinal identifiers is already available for the 2009 and 2014 Economic Censuses, it is used to validate our results, obtaining 90 percent accuracy.</li>
+<li> Since a set of longitudinal identifiers is already available for the 2009 and 2014 Economic Censuses, it is used to validate our results, obtaining <b>90 percent accuracy</b>.</li>
-<li> The note links 1.44 million establishments for the period 1999-2004, 1.52 million for 2004-2009 and 2.15 million for 2009-2014.</li>
+<li> The <b>algorithm links</b> 1.44 million establishments for the period 1999-2004, 1.52 million for 2004-2009 and 2.15 million for 2009-2014.</li>
 </ul>
 </p>
 <p style='margin-bottom:1em; margin-right:1em; text-align:right;'>  <a href="https://publications.iadb.org/en/longitudinal-linkage-mexicos-economic-census-1999-2014"><b> Read the full article </b></a>